AdobeDocs/campaign-classic.en/help/configuration/using/target-mapping.md

    Click **[!UICONTROL Define new additional fields]** to select the dimension you want to target in your delivery.

-   By default, exclusion management is stored in the same tables as messages.
+   By default, for target mappings that you create, exclusion management is stored in the same table as messages.
+If you choose this storage option, then the profiles that are excluded during delivery preparation – according to typology rules and quarantines – are subsequently counted as active.
+[Read more](../../platform/using/about-profiles.md#active-profiles).

    Check the **Generate a storage schema for tracking** box if you want to configure storage for the tracking linked to your target mapping.

    ![](assets/mapping_diffusion_wizard_3.png)